How Teeth Whitening Works

 There’s a misconception that tooth whitening toothpaste is the same as bleaching.
 However, as we have already noted, bleaching products contain peroxide and other ingredients, and the procedure for using these products is also different.

 On the other hand, tooth whitening toothpaste contains aluminum oxide, baking soda, calcium carbonate, and silica.
-All these are effective stain removing abrasives which are more mild compared to peroxide, which is not contained in whitening toothpaste.
+All these are effective stain removing abrasives that are milder than peroxide, which is not contained in whitening toothpaste.

 However, the active ingredients in tooth whitening toothpaste contain additional super effective chemicals and offer extra polishing.
-But whitening toothpaste can only make your teeth a few shades lighter than if you opted for professional teeth whitening from your dentist.
+But whitening toothpaste can only make your teeth a few shades lighter than if you opted for professional teeth whitening in Greer, SC.
 Therefore, it is ideal for people with mildly discolored teeth.